-For instance, some people are a morning person, while some love to work late at night.
+For instance, some people are morning people, while some love to work late at night.

-Now instead of blindly following other, you have to decide this by yourself as to when do you want to work, at which part of the day do you feel the most active and then try to do the maximum amount of tasks during that particular time.
+Now instead of blindly following others, you have to decide this by yourself as to when do you want to work, at which part of the day do you feel the most active, and then try to do the maximum amount of tasks during that particular time.

 For this, you need to take a little out timeout of yourself and reflect on yourself.
 This way, you will be able to observe how you can bring the best in you.

-This is yet another important skill to have when it comes to effective time management.
+This is yet another important time management skills to have when it comes to effective time management.
 Now self-motivation is essential on days when you don’t feel like working at all.
 You may lack self-motivation because maybe you are feeling sick or tired or simply bored.

 It will give you enough reason as to why you should work.

-Focus is the key to the successfulness of any task that you are doing.
+Focus is the key to the success of any task that you are doing to improve your time management skills.
 Without focus, you will be wasting a good amount of time on things that are not necessarily contributing to your productivity.

-Focus is one of those most important skills for time management where you will only realize its importance until or unless you are struggling with it.
+Focus is one of those most important time management skills where you will only realize its importance until or unless you are struggling with it.